 Austin Office Projects

-South Central Waterfront Small Area Plan, Austin, TX
+South Central Waterfront Vision Framework Plan, Austin, TX

 The South Central Waterfront Small Area Plan establish a vision and provide a cohesive set of recommendations to guide public and private development over the next 20-plus years on an 118 acre site located south of Downtown Austin.
 The plan will ensure that, as redevelopment occurs, every increment of change will contribute to making a great new district that will establish a lively, attractive pedestrian environment, expand open space and create great public spaces, enhance connections to and along the waterfront, and include 10-20% new housing units as affordable.